A New Day Has Come (TV special)

 A New Day Has Come is the third American television special by Canadian singer Celine Dion that was broadcast by CBS on 7 April 2002.
-The special was a promotion for Dion's first English album in 2 years of the same name, A New Day Has Come.
-It also marks as Dion's comeback after her 2-year hiatus from the music industry.
-The special was filmed on 2 March 2002 at the Kodak Theatre in Los Angeles, California.
-It featured Dion (backed by her touring band) performing songs from the album as well as some of her greatest hits.
-She was also joined by special guests Grammy winning R&B singing sensations Destiny's Child and Brian McKnight.
+It promoted Dion's first English-language album in two years, A New Day Has Come, and marked her return after a two-year break from the music industry.
+The program was filmed on 2 March 2002 at the Kodak Theatre in Los Angeles, California.
+It shows Dion (backed by her touring band) performing songs from the album, along with several of her best-known hits.
+She was joined by guests Grammy-winning R&B group Destiny's Child and singer Brian McKnight.

-The special also featured a private one on one interview with Dion about her return to the music industry and her experience on 11 September 2001.
+The special also included a private one-on-one interview in which Dion discussed her return to the music industry and her experience on 11 September 2001.